slideloft/new-docs/start/list-of-operations.md

 [JavaScript](http://stellar.github.io/js-stellar-sdk/Operation.html#.pathPaymentStrictSend) \| [Java](http://stellar.github.io/java-stellar-sdk/org/stellar/sdk/PathPaymentStrictSendOperation.Builder.html) \| [Go](https://godoc.org/github.com/stellar/go/txnbuild#PathPaymentStrictSend)

 A path payment sends an amount of a specific asset to a destination account through a path of offers.
-Since the asset sent \(e.g., 450 XLM\) can be different from the asset received \(e.g, 6 BTC\), path payments allow for the simultaneous transfer and conversion of currencies.
+Since the asset sent \(e.g., 450 XBN\) can be different from the asset received \(e.g, 6 BTC\), path payments allow for the simultaneous transfer and conversion of currencies.

 A Path Payment Strict Send allows a user to specify the _amount of the asset to send_.
 The amount received will vary based on offers in the order books.
 If you would like to instead specify the amount received, use the [Path Payment Strict Receive](list-of-operations.md#path-payment-strict-receive) operation.